Ychanho/Coding-test/README.md

-This repository is about coding-test practice
+This repository is study about coding-test practice